giusi07/Data-Visualization/README.md

 # Data-Visualization
-Collaborative work to explore Data Visualization by Carol Pietro and Giusi Brunelli
+Collaborative work to explore Data Visualization by Carol Kadish and Giusi Brunelli